Parts Of A Website: A Cheat Sheet For Non-Techies

 Header

-This is the top part of a website containing the logo and usually (but not always) the site’s navigation menu.
-The header is the zone at the top of the page that stays constant and visible as visitors click around your site.
+The header is the top section of a website, where you’ll usually find the logo and the site’s navigation menu.
+It’s that steady, reliable part of the page that stays visible no matter where visitors click on your site.

 Website Header Example